Week 7 of the Counting of the Omer - A Reflective Study

 7 Churches – Laodicea

 The church of Laodicea were the k’hal that were neither hot not cold.
 This lukewarm attitude made them unbearable to Yeshua.
 There were no great deeds mentioned for this body of believers.
-Their focus was on what they had accumulated on the earth and so they had no need for HaShem.
+Their focus was on what they had accumulated on the earth and so they felt they had no need for HaShem.
 They were self sufficient but wretched, miserable, poor and naked in the spirit.
+This sounds so familiar to me as I look around me at this time on earth.

-Yeshua was calling them to buy refined gold from Him – to die to the comforts of their flesh and this world and to be focused on the riches of His Kingdom and walking in His ways.
-Refinement will be tough, it will be painful at times and it will increase our discomfort but this is what will produce fruit in abundance, this is what will cover our nakedness and bring sight to our blinded eyes.
+Yeshua was calling Laodiceans to buy refined gold from Him – to die to the comforts of their flesh and this world and to be focused on the riches of His Kingdom and to instead walk in His ways.
+Refinement will be tough, it will be painful and it will increase our discomfort but this is what will produce fruit in abundance, this is what will cover our nakedness and bring sight to our blinded eyes.

-This door that Yeshua was knocking at was not the door of an unbelieving community – it was in fact to the believing community of Laodicea.
-What a sobering reminder to each of us that we could easily become complacent and comfortable in the flesh without seeing it – let us have an ear to hear what the spirit is saying!
+This door that Yeshua was knocking at was not the door of an unbelieving community but it was to the believing community of Laodicea.
+What a sobering reminder to each of us that we could easily become complacent and comfortable in our flesh without seeing it – let us have an ear to hear what the spirit is saying!

 - Have you become lukewarm in your faith?